mehulagg/gitlab/doc/administration/instance_limits.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/321368) in GitLab 13.12.

-The total number of registered runners is limited at the instance, group, and project levels.
+The total number of registered runners is limited at the group and project levels.
 Each time a new runner is registered, GitLab checks these limits.
 A runner's registration fails if it exceeds the limit for the scope determined by the runner registration token.